FrewtyPebbles/Tritium-Engine/docs/contributions.md

 ## More Info

-For useful information describing engine architecture for contributions see `docs/contributions`
+For useful information describing guidelines and engine architecture for contributions see `docs/contributions`